 Space your seedlings about 12 to 15 inches apart in rows that are 18 to 24 inches apart, allowing them the space they need to get big and lush.
 If you use intensive spacing (like the Square Foot method), space plants between 10 and 12 inches apart.
 High-intensity spacing prevents weeds.

-Fertilize your kale once a month with fish emulsion or compost tea.
+Fertilize your kale once a month with fish emulsion, seaweed emulsion, or compost tea, or a high-nitrogen organic fertilizer.
 Kale plants will mature in about 50 to 65 days, depending on the variety.
 You can also pick leaves sooner; many people prefer small, tender kale leaves.

 Special Tips for Growing Kale

-Kale is pretty easy to grow once it’s established.
+Kale is pretty easy to grow once it’s established, but it prefers moist soil.
 Be sure your plants get at least 1 inch of water per week, either from regular irrigation or a lot of rain.
 Once your kale seedlings have reached 6 inches tall, give them a 2- to 3-inch layer of mulch to help retain soil moisture and keep the roots cool.

 Let Kale Have Some Frost

 Like most winter vegetables, the taste of kale improves greatly after it receives a few frosts.
 An extremely cold-tolerant plant, kale can be harvested as late as December in many areas, and will overwinter in warmer locations.
 If you grow it in a cold frame, you can harvest it all year long in all but the coldest climates.